+There's a ton of questions that come up when living with a cat.
 Why do cats meow?
 What’s with all that licking?
 And why on earth won’t they stop scratching the sofa?
-We give you the rundown on cat communication so you can figure out exactly what your kitty is trying to tell you.
+Cats are mysterious creatures, but they do have patterns and habits, and there are ways to figure these felines out.
+We give you the rundown on cat communication so you can learn what it is your kitty is trying to tell you.

 - Best cat toys: Keep your feline friend occupied with these great toys